plomgrading/plom/doc/source/hw_processing.rst

 .. caution::

-   This feature is under active development, so the description below may already have been superceded.
+   This feature is under active development, so the description below may already have been superseded.
 The interface described here and its implementation behind the scenes are both subordinate to Plom's primary purpose of managing hardcopy assessments.
    This explains why the workflow includes some steps that would not